umami-software/website/content/languages.md

 ### 3. Translate the strings in the `.json` file

-Here is the original [en-US.json](https://raw.githubusercontent.com/mikecao/umami/master/lang/en-US.json) file.
+For example, here is the original English translation, [en-US.json](https://raw.githubusercontent.com/mikecao/umami/master/lang/en-US.json).

 And here is it translated into German, [de-DE.json](https://raw.githubusercontent.com/mikecao/umami/master/lang/de-DE.json).